MTechMobileDevelopment/MTech-Mobile-Development/Unit 3/3.3 Guard/README.md

 # 3.3 Guard Pages 311-316 #

 After the lesson be sure to be able to:
-- Describe the role of structures in SwiftDescribe the key components of a structure
+- Describe the purpose of guard
-- Demonstrate how to create a structure with multiple properties
-- Describe the difference between an instance and a type
-- Demonstrate how to create a custom initializer for a structure
-- Demonstrate how to create a computed property
-- Demonstrate how to create a structure with one type method
+- Describe how guard differs from if-let syntax
-- Demonstrate how to create a structure with three instance methods
+- Demonstrate how to build a function that guards against invalid arguments

 ## Assignment ##